whitneyburton/portfolios/dan-broadbent-m2.markdown

 * [Link to Completed Deliverables](https://gist.github.com/danbroadbent/921fc918eefcf1957bdeded824d05b5a)

 This was a very eye-opening session.
 The idea that many jobs in the tech world are never even posted is really important to how you go about the job hunt.
 Knowing what companies you are interested in and what kind of cultures they have is very important.
-This gives you a way to start persuing those companies and finding common interests with people who already work there.
+This gives you a way to start pursuing those companies and finding common interests with people who already work there.

 #### Networking with Lia

-This session offered a lot of great strageies to be successful at networking and not see it as a chore.
+This session offered a lot of great strategies to be successful at networking and not see it as a chore.
 My main takeaway was that I need to be able to easily and succinctly tell my story.
-I can do that easily as long as I can answer these three questons: Who am I?,  How did I get here?, and What's next?
+I can do that easily as long as I can answer these three questions: Who am I?,  How did I get here?, and What's next?

 #### Collaborative Communication with Allison

 Since we had a couple of serious group projects this module, it was very helpful that the whole class went over communication strategies.
 I found the most important and useful strategy that we went over was making your feedback objective and free of emotion, judgement, and assumptions.
-This is beneficial for both the giver and reciever of the feedback as it keeps it from being taken in the wrong way and much more comfortable to give and accept.
-Learning about the steps of team development was also crutial, so we all knew that to be the most effective we had to get the forming and storming out of the way as early as possible.
+This is beneficial for both the giver and receiver of the feedback as it keeps it from being taken in the wrong way and much more comfortable to give and accept.
+Learning about the steps of team development was also crucial, so we all knew that to be the most effective we had to get the forming and storming out of the way as early as possible.

 ## E: Feedback and Community Participation